cs-util-com/WebFaceRecognizer/README.md

 Caveats:
 - Some quantized ops may not be accelerated by WebGPU; runtime may fall back to WASM EP.
 - Slight accuracy drop vs FP32 is common.

+### Execution-provider fallback for the embedder

+When WebGPU is available, this app attempts to create the embedder session with executionProviders set to ["webgpu", "wasm"].
+If that fails (common with certain INT8 models whose ops aren’t supported by WebGPU), the app automatically retries with ["wasm"] only.
+You’ll see logs like:

+- "[FaceRecognitionApp] Embedder failed with WebGPU; retrying with WASM only: …"
+- Final status: "Loaded models (webgpu)" or "Loaded models (wasm)" depending on which EPs were selected.

+This fallback is transparent to callers and avoids startup failures on browsers where the embedder can’t run on WebGPU.
+Detector session creation remains on the selected provider(s).

 8. **Calibrate a threshold**
    * Capture a handful of positive/negative pairs from your camera and sweep thresholds to choose an operating point.